atick-faisal/label-studio/docs/source/tutorials/yolo.md

 <details>
 <summary><b>Step by step guide</b>: Using your own custom YOLOv8 model</summary>
 <br/>
-You can integrate your own custom-trained YOLOv8 models with the YOLO ML backend for Label Studio.
+You can integrate your own custom-trained YOLOv8 models with the YOLO ML backend for Annotation Hub.
 Follow these detailed steps to set up your custom model in the ML backend Docker:

-### Step 0: Install Label Studio and clone this Github repository
+### Step 0: Install Annotation Hub and clone this Github repository

-1. Install and run Label Studio (or see [more ways here](https://labelstud.io/guide/install)).
+1. Install and run Annotation Hub (or see [more ways here](https://labelstud.io/guide/install)).

 ```
 pip install label-studio
 label-studio
 ```

-2. Clone the Label Studio ML backend repository and go to the `yolo` example folder:
+2. Clone the Annotation Hub ML backend repository and go to the `yolo` example folder:

 ```
 git clone https://github.com/HumanSignal/label-studio-ml-backend.git